 - Limited ability to raise capital

 Any one of these challenges makes it difficult to raise capital.
 In combination, it becomes nearly impossible to attract investors and commercialize otherwise viable innovations.

 What’s the Solution?

 In response to these challenges, AVAC Group launched Carrot Ventures.
-The goal is to eliminate the most predictable and troublesome barriers to investment and future success.
+The goal is to eliminate the most predictable and troublesome barriers to investment.

-The solution is the Carrot Company Formation Model, which assembles the pieces necessary for success.
+The solution is the Carrot Company Formation Model.

-- Start with sound technologies that address real market problems
+- Aligns value propositions with real market problems

-- Recruit qualified CEOs to lead each company
+- Recruits an experienced CEO to lead each company

-- Set up clean corporate and capital structures
+- Creates a clean corporate and capital structure